jthmiller/eDNA-metabarcoding-intro/README.md

 --i-data <path to the file from step above> \
 --o-visualization  <path to an output directory>/<a name for the output files>.qzv
 ```

+Remember, you need to replace the text between the <> symbols before it will run.
+Read the errors if the commmand doesn't run successfully.
+It helps to copy the error text into your lab notebook.

 ## Denoising
 - Sequences can be denoised using qiime, which calls the R package 'dada2'.
 Denoising learns the error rate from the base call quality of the samples, and tries to fix sequencing errors when possible.
 Read pairs are merged into a single sequence when they sufficiently overlap and align.
 Denoising output is another qiime object that contains a table of the counts for each unique sequence (called ASVs, rows of table) found among the samples (columns, each sample name taken from the fastqs).
 The ASV sequences and the ASV ids are stored in the 'rep-seqs.qza'.
 The table of counts for each ASV is stored in the 'feat-table.qza' file.
 Both objects can be exported to a human readable format (FASTA) to visually inspect the sequences and tables.
 Or, qiime has a number of summary functions that can be applied to the qza files.
 Qiime summaries and plots can be viewed [here](https://view.qiime2.org)